 This is both good and bad.
 It’s great when I’m trying to plan something, when I want to work on the next chapter of a novel, or when I want to visualize how a discussion, or a presentation, might go.
-But it’s a nightmare when I’m facing a problem, or a fear and my thoughts get out of control.
+But it’s a nightmare when I’m facing a problem or a fear, and my thoughts get out of control.

 Most of us have struggled with this at one time or another.
 We chew on our worries and what-if thoughts like a dog chews on a bone, leaving them behind momentarily only to circle back and start all over again.
-We spend our nights staring at the ceiling and our days distracted by worries, unable to regain our focus or our peace of mind.
+We spend our nights staring at the ceiling and our days distracted by worries, unable to regain our focus or peace of mind.

 It is exhausting.

-But Jesus offers us a spiritual discipline that is beneficial to those who struggle with fear and anxiety and that has simple, practical applications.
+But Jesus offers us a spiritual discipline that is beneficial to those who struggle with fear and anxiety and simple, practical applications.
 I call it Christian present-mindedness, and here’s what it looks like in practice: